spacetimeengineer/mupy/README.md

 - Standard library is still very small compared to future expectations.
 - The worst caveat by far is the mapping system-code space.

+## Main Points
+A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.

+### What is it?

+Originally mu could of been thought of as an attempt to devise a physical analogy to a software-programming language it was simultaniously serving as a hyper-efficient storage medium.
+For every part I devised, I created a trillion, trillion permutations of that same part.
+The mu project was in past considered a hardware-assembly language but this interpretation became not entirely appropriate upon further realizations concerning the nature of manufacturing and development.
+Some additional context, the mu project started off as an internal utility ( a bag of scripts really ) to a small but growing research and development operation.
+This operation was tasked with developing utility and recreational grade hardware which featured advanced modular properties.
+This operation utilized a linux-openscad-python environment.
+Additionally there existed a 3D-Print and Assembly sub operation which gave even greater insight to the development of mupy. mupy is many things, you may think of it as :

+- Creation Engine

+- Knowledge Transfer Mechanism

+- Clone-able Supply Chain Asset

+- Compression Algorithm

+- Decentralized Innovation Utility

+- Hardware Generator

+- Applications-Programming Interface ( CLI Included )

+- Openscad Horizontal Abstraction Layer & Formalism

+- Technology Database

+- Personal Economic Experiment

+### How do I use mupy?

+There are two interfaces for mupy, a command line interface (CLI) ( mostly a novelty but surprisingly very useful ) and an applications programming interface (API) They are described below.

+- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy ; to decode system-codes

+- mu.core - A manufacturing oriented digital-twin technology implemented as a python3 library

 # Overview

 It is difficult to describe the full scope of features (both current and intended) but this overview paints a simple picture of the general process a user may adopt.